 Life is full of unexpected events.
-Even if you do your best to stay focused at the moment you’re living you never know what it can happen the next second.
-You’re driving peacefully on a morning to work and in the blink of an eye, you accidentally hit a person while he intends to cross the road leaving him badly injured.
-Or you might get your smartphone out to see pictures of yesterday’s party you were in and the device slips off your hands breaking into pieces.
+Even if you do your best to stay focused at the moment you’re living you never know what can happen the next second.
+You’re driving peacefully on a morning to work and in the blink of an eye, you accidentally hit a person while they intend to cross the road leaving him badly injured.
+Or you’re taking a picture of a friend with their smartphone and by accident the device slips out of your hands, breaking into pieces.

 Yes, we cannot have control over these accidents and even worse, we cannot undo our actions.
 But you can get liability insurance and bring peace to your mind, knowing that somebody else got your back to deal with financial concerns, sometimes high above your capacities.
 Liability insurance can spare you from financial responsibilities and a large amount of stress.

 The legal and insurance system in Germany is often different from what the majority of new expats have experienced in their home country.
 Due to this a large proportion of them have common misunderstandings about it and you probably are one of them.

 By the end of this article, you’ll get to understand everything you need about liability insurance in Germany and your obligations against German laws.

 In Germany, there are different types of insurance.
 Liability insurance is one of the most important alongside health insurance.

 Liability insurance is not mandatory in Germany, except for vehicles, when holding certain large animals or working in a specifically dangerous profession.
 But if you want to free yourself from paying large amounts of money due to accidental damages, you must seriously consider purchasing liability insurance in Germany.
 In fact, this is what the majority of people living in Germany do, so you might do the same as well.

 Insurance policies in Germany are distinguished for their flexibility.
 That said, there are several different types of liability insurance policies you can purchase.
 It all depends on what you’re willing to insure and what extensive coverage you want to get.